FAQ

 You can borrow Ear Defenders at the Info Point in John Whitehead Park.

-There are some areas that offer a quieter space or activity:
+There are some activities that offer a quieter space or activity:

 There is accessible parking on site for blue badge holders, there is no charge and it will be signposted.